Compare real decision tools

 Compare planned changes

-Test how different income, spending, timing, or one-off changes may affect the projected outcome.
+Test how different income, spending, timing, transfer or one-off event scenarios affect the full projection period.

 Core features